 Now is the time for homeowners facing interest-only issues to start planning ahead.The Council of Mortgage Lenders estimates that at end of 2015 there are around 1.7 million pure interest-only mortgages outstanding with another 500,000 part repayment and part interest-only loans.

 That represents a major success by mortgage lenders and the Financial Conduct Authority which has campaigned since 2012 to help borrowers focus on repaying loans – the number of outstanding interest-only loans has been cut from 3.2 million in three years.

 Mark Neal, Managing Director at Homewise, said: “The mortgage industry has made massive strides in tackling the interest-only issue and has helped borrowers to take action.

-Homewise’s research shows 34% of over-55s plan to clear their interest-only mortgage with cash from savings and investments while 10% aim to use pension cash to clear the debt.
+This independent research shows 34% of over 55s plan to clear their interest-only mortgage with cash from savings and investments, while 10% aim to use pension cash to clear the debt.
 Another 11% are banking on an inheritance.

-The Home for Life Plan is a lifetime lease where those aged 60 or above can select a property to buy which is then purchased by Homewise at the full price.
-Customers will then buy a lifetime lease from Homewise typically at a discount rate of around 33%.
+Here at Homewise, we offer the Home for Life Plan which enables those over the age of 60 to secure homes with savings of up to 59%* under a lifetime lease.
+Those aged 60 or above can select a property to buy which is then purchased by Homewise at the full price.
+Customers will then secure a lifetime lease from Homewise, typically at a savings rate of around 33%.

-Legally, they are the lifetime owner of the property and can do as they wish – paint, wallpaper or put in a new kitchen.
-When that person dies the property will revert to Homewise but he or she can choose to leave an inheritance of up to 50% of the future of value of the home.
+Legally, they are the lifetime lease owner of the property and can do as they wish – paint, wallpaper or put in a new kitchen.
+When the plan ends and that person either passes away or goes in to long-term care, the property will revert to Homewise but he or she can choose to leave an inheritance of up to 50% of the future of value of the home.